 Arden was raised in Greenwood, Virginia and grew up spending time with her family on the land where she now gardens, dreaming of the future possibilities.
 She honed her plant propagation and field culture techniques during an apprenticeship at Radical Roots Community Farm in Keezletown, VA in 2014.
 The chief force behind all the thriving plants in our gardens, Arden enjoys being outside and living in the moment.
 When she’s not working on her tan in the veggie fields, you can find her working at the pottery wheel or weaving loom.
 Read her interview from lady-farmer.com

 Originally from Louisville, Kentucky, Michael Grantz is the baker in the family and prizes his relationships with regional grain growers.
 In 2018 he became a founding board member of the Common Grain Alliance, a Virginia-based consortium of bakers, millers and farmers working to revive the mid-Atlantic grain shed.
-He has formal training in Permaculture and is currently learning about holistic livestock management on a nearby farm.
+He has formal training in Permaculture and is always thinking on his feet about adaptation and efficiency.
 He always keeps an ear to the soil and enjoys balancing the farm as an ecosystem, business, community gathering space, and workplace.

 We are expecting a new addition to our family in October 2020!